How to use a brandmark on your website

 As a favicon

 Favicons are tiny but mighty.
 They are the small icon that sits next to your website in tab of your browser.
+You can use your brandmark as your favicon.

 Think of when you have multiple tabs open at once and you’re trying to find one.
 Websites with a memorable favicon are easiest to spot.
-If you use your brand mark consistently your audience will spot it and know that it’s you.
+If you use your brandmark consistently your audience will spot it and know that it’s you.

 Final thoughts

-When using your brand mark intentionally, in multiple places helps tie everything together.
+When using your brandmark intentionally, in multiple places helps tie everything together.
 Rather than feeling like separate pages, your website starts to feel cohesive, like everything belongs.

 Just remember to keep it subtle.
-The key to using a brand mark well is restraint.
+The key to using a brandmark well is restraint.
 It should enhance your content, not compete with it.

 A few well-placed moments will always feel more elevated than overusing it everywhere.

-If you’ve purchased one of my brand marks, I’d love to see how you use it—whether it’s a small detail in your footer or layered beautifully across your site.
+If you’ve purchased one of my brandmarks, I’d love to see how you use it—whether it’s a small detail in your footer or layered beautifully across your site.

 Previous